 Sustainable, Profitable Law Firm Growth Requires Another Source of Leads

-These three lead sources are simply not enough to grow a healthy, profitable law firm.
+These three lead generation sources are simply not enough to grow a healthy, profitable law firm.
 There are too many holes in the plan, too many bad months, too much volatility and zero control.

 What’s needed is an independent source of new leads that is sustainable, reliable and profitable.

 It’s a Good Thing that Lawyers Have to Pivot Now!

 Many lawyers who use this model are all-too-familiar with how expensive, grueling and difficult it is to get estate planning leads.
 But they haven’t made the shift yet because they were afraid … now they HAVE to pivot to stay alive.

 Here’s why that’s the best thing that could have happened to them –

 Once they do pivot, they will

 - Attract more premium, educated, wealthy potential clients

 - Spend WAY less on client acquisition

 - See their profit margins massively expand due to their lower acquisition and overhead expenses